 1912/13 - The Baltimore police goes from Horse Draw "Patty" Wagons to motorized wagons.
 Oddly enough our first motorized wagons were manufactured by the same builder.

-1913 - Dec, 1913 - The Police Academy was established. - What later became known as our Police Academy, was first called “The Baltimore Police Department - School or Instruction” - It was house in the Northern District - From a 1934 newspaper article referencing this "School of Instruction", it talks about the effect on its young police, initially they wrote, "It's not long, this eight week course that they put the newcomers through, up on the filth floor of the Police Building at Fallsway and Fayette, but it is both thorough, and exacting.
-And since its founding fourteen years ago [an indication that it was moved from it inital location to the new headquarters in 1920] by Commissioner Gaither; the school has served as something of a guide, and model for virtually every big city in the country," Departmental officials said.
+1913 - December 1913 - The Police Academy was established. - What later became known as our Police Academy, was first called “The Baltimore Police Department - School or Instruction” - It was house in the Northern District - From a 1934 newspaper article referencing this "School of Instruction", it talks about the effect on its young police, initially they wrote, "It's not long, this eight-week course that they put the newcomers through, upon the filth floor of the Police Building at Fallsway and Fayette, but it is both thorough, and exacting.
+And since its founding fourteen years ago [an indication that it was moved from it initial location to the new headquarters in 1920] by Commissioner Gaither; the school has served as something of a guide, and model for virtually every big city in the country," Departmental officials said.

 1913 - James McEvoy, was one of our Baltimore City Police Commissioner from 1913-1914